haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 <hr/>

 ## 6. Caching and Throttling
 Axios adapters provide abilities to add superpowers into your HttpClient.
-Custom adapters are a clean way to enhance the network communication in your application using caching and throttling.
+Custom adapters are a clean way to enhance network communication in your application using caching and throttling.
 We'll be using [axios-extensions](https://github.com/kuitos/axios-extensions) to attach caching and throttling adapters to our httpClient.

 Install axios-extensions
 ```shell